 - swelling in the airways

-- breathing in a foreign object
+- inhaling a foreign object

-- respiratory tract infection
+- respiratory tract infection, such as pneumonia

 - chronic obstructive pulmonary disease (COPD), a group of lung diseases that can affect your breathing and airflow

 - bronchiolitis, which is an infection that causes inflammation in the smallest air passages in your lungs called bronchioles

 - epiglottitis, which is a condition where the tissues surrounding your windpipes are inflamed

 - cystic fibrosis